 Manhattan’s Upper East Side covers the area between Central Park and the East River.
 This is a luxury residential part of Manhattan and possibly the most upmarket and exclusive place to live on the island.
 It’s an excellent place for visitors, a pretty, leafy, and safe part of New York.
 There’s a lot to see and do here also and in particular, there’s a great number of museums along the Museum Mile stretch of Fifth Avenue beside Central Park.

-The Museum District houses an embarrassment of riches including The Metropolitan Museum Of Art.
+The Museum District houses an embarrassment of riches including The world famous Metropolitan Museum Of Art.
 The Met is America’s most extensive art gallery and has one of the world’s most significant art collections, with over 2 million works.
 Not all of these are on display, of course, but you can still see a dazzling array of old and modern masterpieces.

 Other museums on the museum mile are The Guggenheim Museum which houses are a stunning collection of modern art.
 There’s also The Frick Collection, a gallery containing the impressive classical art collection of Henry Clay Frick.
 Then, there’s The Whitney Museum Of American Art, a gallery that displays the very best in contemporary American art.